damiankryzia71/project-portfolio/Data Structures and Algorithms/Expression Tree Project/README.md

 * Implements an Expression Tree data structure in Java.
 * On execution, takes an input in the form of a postfix mathematical expression from the user in the command line.
 It converts the expression into an Expression Tree data structure.
+* Evaluates the postfix expression.
+* Displays the postorder traversal of the expression tree.